PollBuddy/PollBuddy/PollBuddy-Server/backend/routes/README.md

 This folder stores files that handle the three primary routes for the backend

-groups.js - Handles the initialization,modification, and functionality of user groups
+groups.js - Handles the initialization, modification, and functionality of groups

 polls.js - Handles the initialization, modification, and functionality of polls